 sha256sum target.exe

-# Search hash on VirusTotal, Hybrid Analysis, etc.
+# Search hash on VirusTotal, Hybrid Analysis, etc.2.
+Static analysis pass#

-- Open in Ghidra (or your preferred tool).
+- Open in Ghidra (or whatever you use).

 - Run Auto-Analysis.